 None of our products contain substances intended to be released under normal or foreseeable conditions of use, and therefore at the present time, JPR Electronics Ltd are exempt from any requirement to register under REACH regulations.

 The Dodd-Frank Act seeks in part to stem the tide of violence in the Democratic Republic of Congo (DRC) by limiting the sources of financing for certain armed groups operating in the DRC.

 There has been increased awareness of human rights violations in the mining of certain minerals from a location described as the "Conflict Region" which is situated in the eastern portion of the Democratic Republic of Congo (DRC) and surrounding countries.

 The common derivatives from these minerals are:

-JPR Electronics works closely with all out our supplies to ensure to the best of our knowledge we are not distributing any products that contain "Conflict Minerals" in their manufacturing processes.
+JPR Electronics works closely with all our suppliers to ensure to the best of our knowledge we are not distributing any products that contain "Conflict Minerals" in their manufacturing processes.

-As part of this process JPR Electronics demonstrates due diligence by informing all of our suppliers that by accepting our orders, they are agreeing to supply said products to JPR electronics which do not use any raw materials in their manufacture that are declined as "Conflict Minerals".
+As part of this process JPR Electronics demonstrates due diligence by informing all of our suppliers that by accepting our orders, they are agreeing to supply said products to JPR Electronics which do not use any raw materials in their manufacture that are defined as "Conflict Minerals".